|

 He leaned out of the window and breathed deeply, savouring the

-scented air, thankful for its cool caress on his forehead.
-But
+scented air, thankful for its cool caress.

-He opened his eyes and watched a slender figure leave the guest
+to calm himself, and he opened his eyes, and watched a slender

-house opposite.
-Of course, he grumbled, who
+Of course, he grumbled, who else would

 He pulled on his boots and, with a final guilty glance at the